-Fibroids occur in 1 of 5 women and the cause is unknown, although it is believed that their continued growth is linked to a hormonal imbalance, and more specifically, excess estrogen (Maciocia, 1998).
+Fibroids occur in one out of five women and the cause is unknown, although it is believed that their continued growth is linked to a hormonal imbalance, more specifically, excess estrogen (Maciocia, 1998).

 The size of a fibroid, or myoma, can be tiny and seen only under a microscope, or quite large and even fill up the entire uterus.
 Smaller fibroids may cause no problems, and may not even be detectable.
 Larger fibroids can cause heavy periods, an urgency to urinate, and painful periods.
 The urinary symptoms occur when a larger fibroid is pressing up against the bladder.